General Questions | Addressing Questions | Wireless/Cellular Questions

 - Can I send text or picture messages to 9-1-1 ?

-At the current time, only Verizon Wireless, AT&T and Sprint customers within range of a Verizon Wireless, AT&T or Sprint tower have the ability to text to 911 in Maine.
+Text to 911 is available in Maine.
 It is designed as an alternative to a traditional call when an individual is hearing impaired or when an individual cannot make a voice call, for example during in a home invasion or a medical emergency that renders an individual incapable of speech.
 A phone call is still best, and texts should only be used when a call isn’t possible.
 Pictures cannot be sent.
-If you use any other carrier, you must make a voice call.

 - Why is Enhanced 9-1-1 needed?